 It’s a lie that non-ministry workers are second class citizens.

 The absence of faith in the marketplace has made work just a place where we go to make money, instead of an opportunity to glorify God.
 We have accepted Satan’s lie that non-ministry workers are 2nd class citizens when it comes to the work they do.
 The lie that, when it comes to spiritual matters, pastors, ministry staff, and missionaries are more important than workers in a secular industry.

 - Our work has always been part of God’s story—from the beginning Genesis 2: 5-17 to the end Revelations 22: 12-13.

 - He uses our work to shape our character.

 - It is an opportunity serve others and show them the love of Christ being lived out every day.

 - The work we do each day is part of the good work He has planned for our lives.

 The work we do each and every day should be saturated with God’s character so others can see Him in and through our efforts.
-It doesn’t matter to Him if we are unemployed, underemployed, blue collar or white collar workers.
+It doesn’t matter to Him if we are unemployed, underemployed, blue collar, or white collar workers.
 No matter what you do, who you are or where you live, your work is an opportunity to demonstrate the character of God.
-Remember, our purpose on this earth is glorify God in all things, and that includes our work.
+Remember, our purpose on this earth is to glorify God in all things, and that includes our work.